Notes on invariant measures for loop groups: Generalizations

+For a generic $c$ this composition is probably surjective, and I have no guess for the pushforward of the invariant measure.
+However suppose that $c$ is a parameterization of the waist for a Riemann surface with reflection symmetry, i.e. $\Sigma_c$ is a double $\Sigma^*\circ \Sigma$.
+In this case the image of the composition, in terms of the parameterization $Bun_G^0(\Sigma_c)\sim Hom_{irred}(\pi_1,U)/U$, is identified with a submanifold of homomorphisms $\rho$ which satisfy the reality condition $\rho\circ R_*=\Theta\circ \rho$, where $R$ denotes reflection symmetry.
+This submanifold has a natural probability measure, akin to the normalized symplectic volume of $Hom_{irred}(\pi_1,U)/U$, which conjecturally can be characterized in terms of its invariance with respect to the subgroup of the mapping class group compatible with reflection symmetry.
+Conjecturally this is the image of the unitarily invariant measure on $Hyp(S^1,G/G_0)$.
+This restriction on $c$ seemingly precludes the possibility of constructing the invariant measure in analogy with the construction of Wiener measure that we outlined in the group case.\\

+3. Although it is more involved to formulate than in the group case, there is a diagonal distribution conjecture for $\mu_0$ which determines the distribution for the zero mode $g_0$ (see \cite{Pi2}).
+As we previously pointed out, in the group case this is a consequence of the existence of root subgroup coordinates.
 There does exist a homogeneous Poisson structure on $L(U/K)$.
 Consequently one can ask whether it is possible to formulate some analogue of root subgroup coordinates that would serve as action-angle variables.
-Whether this is possible is unknown to me.

-In reference to the sigma model with target $U/K$, or a more general flag space, see \cite{ABK}.
+The answer (even for the finite dimensional symmetric space $U/K$) is apparently negative.
+Is there a substitute, or is this telling us that something is not solvable in the Type I case?